rgscherf/csc-412-group5/Bias and Decision Support Systems/Design and Methods of Debiasing for DSS.md

 https://hal.science/hal-02264940/document
 - A suggested "radical method to debiasing" using augmented reality. #physical-technologies
 - "we made a first attempt to propose an approach of a system capable of augmenting the reasoning of his user."
-- proposed system to to detect cognitive biases and change the environment as possibly with a smartphone or watch, HoloLens, etc. to modify the environment to debias situations.
+- proposed system to to detect cognitive biases and change the environment as possibly with a smartphone or watch, HoloLens, or other #physical-technologies to modify the environment to debias situations.